 The chart below shows the results of a partisan race using ranked choice voting.
 Six candidates are running for three seats in a hypothetical district where 9,200 votes are cast.
 Candidates Cathy Chan, Armando Perez, and Brad M. Jackson are Democrats, while candidates Hannah Murphy, Charles Lorenzo, and June Smith are Republicans.
 The district is majority Democratic; the Democratic candidates collectively earn 60% of first choices.
 However, there are a substantial number of voters who prefer the Republicans.

-In this simulation, Jackson is the most mainstream Democratic candidate, while Perez and Chan have support among Democrats, Independents, and even some Republicans.
+In this simulation, Perez is the most mainstream Democratic candidate, while Jackson and Chan have support among Democrats, Independents, and even some Republicans.
 Similarly, Lorenzo and Smith are both mainstream Republicans, while Murphy has support among Republicans, Independents, and some Democrats.

 With 9,200 voters, the election threshold is 2,300 votes (25% of 9,200).